Application Guidelines and Document Checklist

 The University and the Department will communicate with applicants throughout the appointment process and until all University, licensure and immigration approvals are obtained.

-College of Physician's and Surgeons (CPSO) registration
+Registration with the College of Physicians and Surgeons of Ontario (CPSO)

 Applicants accepted by the Department of Obstetrics & Gynaecology for a Fellowship are required to apply for a certificate of registration with the College of Physicians and Surgeons of Ontario (CPSO).
 It is recommended not to apply to CPSO until official confirmation from the Postgraduate Medical Education Office, University of Toronto is received.